SoftInstigate/restheart-website/docs/representation-format.md

 ### JSON Mode

 {: .alert.alert-info}
-JSON Mode is available from RESTHeart Platform v4.1
+JSON Mode is available from RESTHeart v4.1

 JSON can only directly represent a subset of the types supported by BSON.
 To preserve type information, RESTHeart adds the following extensions to the JSON format.